guillerp8/rp_antiafk/README.md

-A simple script to kick everyone who stay away from keyboard in your server.
+A simple script to kick everyone who stay away from keyboard in your Five M server.

 Very simple to install: